White Man's Legend

 White Man's Legend is a 1984 Australian television film directed by Geoffrey Nottage and starring Bill Kerr, Patti Crocker and Deryck Barnes.
 The screenplay concerns an old seaman who buys a boat.
+It was the first in a collection of six films in the series Sunday Australian Movies and was filmed in the small town of South West Rocks with a budget of $200,000.